Andy Abraham: After The X Factor

 On 26 March 2006, Abraham's debut album entered the UK Album Chart at number two, selling 176,000 copies in its first week and being beaten to the top spot by Journey South.

 In 2006, Abraham's debut album was the twelfth highest selling album of the year with total sales of around 300,000.

 Abraham's second album, Soul Man, was not as popular yet it still managed to make the Top 20 in the UK Charts.
 The album included the Christmas song "December Brings Me Back To You", a duet with television presenter Michael Underwood.

 A Very Best Of album was released in May 2008.

 His third studio album, Even If, was released in June 2008 to positive reviews, and its title track reached number 67 in the UK Charts.
 Album sales were not helped by its distribution company Pinnacle Entertainment (UK) going into administration due to the downturn in the economy.
 The album was released digitally on iTunes in March 2009.

 Abraham released the Christmas single "Oh Holy Night" in December 2009.

 On 3 August 2008, it was reported in The Daily Star Sunday newspaper that Abraham had told friends that he would not release any further material, and instead he would concentrate on becoming a property developer.
 However, on 6 August 2008, Abraham announced on his website that this was not true.

-In January 2010 Andy signed up with celebrity management agency Champions (UK) Plc who are working on new material with Andy as well as a number of exciting projects.
+In January 2010 Andy signed up with celebrity management agency Champions (UK) Plc.
 On 14 March 2010 Andy performed at Arsenal footballer Theo Walcott's 21st birthday party, alongside Beverley Knight.

 In 2012 Andy released his fourth album "Remember When", a collection of the songs that influenced him over the years and two new songs.
 It was released as a book package, with Andy's comments on why he chose each song for the album, some copies also came with an accompanying making of DVD.